Answered By: Lynn VanLeer Last Updated: Dec 11, 2018 Views: 43081

-You can limit your search in many of the Library's research databases to include only articles from scholarly, peer-reviewed journals.
+You can limit your search in many of the Library's research databases to scholarly, peer-reviewed journals.

-To limit your search to peer-reviewed articles only, first choose a database.
-You can find databases listed by subject area through the Articles by Topic page.
+To start your search, first choose a database.
+You can find databases listed by subject area in the Subject Resources box on the main page.

 Search Tip: Some databases contain only peer-reviewed journals, while others have both peer-reviewed and non-peer-reviewed content.
 Learn about the peer review status of different databases.